-With Facebook making changes to its algorithm on a regular basis, organic reach levels are plummeting with each new update.
-For this reason, it is necessary for marketers to diversify their strategy to help offset any decline in traffic and protect themselves against future updates.
-Although Facebook ads is an option and one that all businesses should be taking advantage of, there is another low-cost alternative that can really boost engagement levels.
-Facebook groups are not anything new but many businesses are not taking full advantage of what they can offer.
+With Facebook regularly making changes to its algorithm, organic reach levels are plummeting with each new update.
+For this reason, marketers must diversify their strategy to help offset any decline in traffic and protect themselves against future updates.
+Although Facebook ads are an option and one that all businesses should be taking advantage of, there is another low-cost alternative that can boost engagement levels.
+Facebook groups are not anything new, but many companies are not taking full advantage of what they can offer.
 They offer a great way to maintain a connection with your audience regardless of these updates.

-Below are 7 ways businesses can benefit from using Facebook groups
+Below are seven ways businesses can benefit from using Facebook groups

 Increased personal engagement

 When it comes to your Facebook business page, communication with your audience is one-way.
-Now enter the world of Facebook groups and your communication is now an open dialogue.
-This gives marketers the perfect opportunity to engage with their core audience in a more meaningful way.
+Now enter the world of Facebook groups, and your communication is now an open dialogue.
+This gives marketers the perfect opportunity to engage with their core audience more meaningfully.

 If your business is looking for an answer to a question or looking to test out a new product idea, ask away.
 Every response you receive is important feedback that you can act on.
-Doing this shows your customers you care about their wants and needs which helps further build that connection and brand loyalty.
+In addition, doing this shows your customers you care about their wants and needs, which helps further build that connection and brand loyalty.

-With organic reach levels going down with each new Facebook update, a good portion of your followers is not seeing your posts.
-Facebook groups provide a useful loophole where posts not only show up in the news feed (which can sometimes get inundated if it’s a large group) but they also appear in the user’s notifications.
-This will help keep the audience interested and in the know about any company happenings.
-Because groups can get big, you want to make sure you have the time to dedicate to monitor it and make sure the group is providing value to its members so that engagement levels don’t begin to fall.
+With organic reach levels going down with each new Facebook update, many of your followers are not seeing your posts.
+Facebook groups provide a helpful loophole where posts not only show up in the news feed (which can sometimes get inundated if it’s a large group) but also appear in the user’s notifications.
+This will help keep the audience interested and know about any company happenings.
+Because groups can get big, you want to make sure you have the time to dedicate to monitoring it and make sure the group is providing value to its members, so that engagement levels don’t begin to fall.

-One of the best benefits about groups is you can create one for just about anything.
+One of the best benefits of groups is creating one for just about anything.

 Here are some ideas:

-- Start a discussion around a certain niche.
+- Start a discussion around a specific niche.

 - Get feedback on a new product launch idea.